 Email is one of the most effective marketing channels for retailers that want to increase sales.
 For a relatively low investment of both time and money, the ROI (Return On Investment) from emailing customers directly is clear to see.
-With a return of $44 for every $1 spent, retailers can’t afford to ignore their email marketing strategy.
+With a return of $44 for every $1 spent, email marketing is the best marketing tactic when measure by ROI.

 Our phones are never out of reach these days, so you can effectively reach your audience at any time.
 Sending emails allows you to promote and sell your products while building a relationship with your customers.
 Like the benefits of blogging, it also helps to humanize your business.